arjunshibu/CTF_Write-Ups/Leak Me or Leave Me.md

 f7fc1ab0 1 f7f92410 25207825 78252078 20782520 25207825 78252078 20782520 25207825 78252078 20782520 25207825 78252078 20782520 25207825 78252078 2078
 2520 25207825 78252078 20782520 25207825 78252078
 ```
 The last addresses are the hex of "%x " input we provided.
-I noticed the seventh address immediately and i guess it is the "FL4G" text.
+I noticed the seventh address 47344c46 immediately and guess it is the "FL4G" text.
 I used python to confirm.

 ```python
 Python 3.7.5 (default, Oct 27 2019, 15:43:29)